-Actual governmental expenditures were less than final budgeted amounts primarily due to the budgeted reserves that were not expended.
+Actual governmental expenditures were less than final budgeted amounts primarily due to lower hurricane clean-up costs and maintenance expenditures than were anticipated.

-The General Fund budget was amended for increased reclaimed water and irrigation costs.
+The General Fund budget was amended for increased reclaimed water, irrigation and flower replacement costs.

 Debt Management